mjason98/hsdemo/README.md

 # Xochi

-This is a social media like app, for food recepies.
+This is a social media like app, for food recipes.

 ## Demo